MilesMickelson/OPS200-Deliver-It-Well/README.md

 CircleCI workshop project for continuous deployment integrated with Heroku.
 Allows for live updates to be deployed to linked server without constantly pushing to it.

-Please feel free to demo the project by taking these steps..
+Please feel free to review the code in this project as there is no front end to visualize in the browser.

-1. Clone or fork the repo
-2. $ npm install
-3. $ npm start (which will build and run on local server 3000)
-4. Open up your browser to view on localhost 3000

 Thank you, Miles Mickelson